Crisis Response

 On This Page

-Every year, millions of mental health or suicidal crisis calls are made to 911 and local crisis lines.
+Every year, millions of mental health or suicidal crisis calls have traditionally been made to 911 and local crisis lines.
 A mental health or suicidal crisis is any situation in which a person’s behavior puts them at risk of hurting themselves or others and/or prevents them from being able to function effectively in the community.
 For example, a person in crisis may experience one or more of the following: actively thinking about suicide or self-harm; erratic, unusual, risky or harmful behavior; delusions, paranoia or other psychotic symptoms; or extreme withdrawal from everyday life.

 • People with mental illness are booked into the nation’s jails around 2 million times every year.

-• Over 100,000 people died of a drug overdose in 2021 – a 15% increase from the previous year.
+• Over 100,000 people died of a drug overdose in 2022 – a figure that has nearly quadrupled since 2002.

-• Over 47,000 people died by suicide in 2021.
+• Over 49,000 people died by suicide in 2022.

 It doesn’t have to be this way.
 We can and we must do better, because a mental health crisis deserves a mental health response.